-On November 29, Shui On Development and Mitsui entered into a sale and purchase agreement in respect of 49% of the issued share capital of Value Land and the related shareholder's loan.
-Value Land holds all the class A shares of Magic Bright Investments Limited which wholly owns Regal Victory Limited, which in return owns 92% of Foshan Yong Rui which owns the land known as Lot18 of the Foshan Lingnan Tiandi project.
-Upon the acquisition of 49% of the equity interests in Value Land, Mitsui will be entitled to a 45.08% attributable interest in Foshan Yong Rui.
-As at December 31, 2011, upon occurrence of the first closing, Mitsui is entitled to 40.57% attributable interest in Foshan Yong Rui.
+On November 29, 2011, the Group and Mitsui entered into a sale and purchase agreement, pursuant to which the Group agreed conditionally to sell and Mistui agreed conditionally to purchase a 49% equity interest in the entire issued share capital of Value Land and the related shareholder's loans, in two tranches for total cash consideration of approximately RMB 391 million.
+Value Land holds all the class A shares of Magic Bright Investments Limited, which wholly owns Regal Victory Limited, which in turn owns 92% of Foshan Yong Rui which owns the land known as Lot 18 of the Foshan Lingnan Tiandi project.
+Upon acquisition of a 49% equity interest in Value Land, Mitsui will therefore be entitled to hold a 45.08% attributable interest in Foshan Yong Rui.
+The first closing of this transaction took place on December 12, 2011 pursuant to which 44.1% of the issued share capital of Value Land as at the first closing date was transferred to Mitsui.
+Subject to completion of the second closing, additional 4.9% of the issued share capital of Value Land will be transferred to Mitsui.
+As the second closing has not been completed withing six months of the first closing, Mitsui has the option to sell back the equity interests in Value Land to the Group.
+For further details, please refer to the announcement made by the Group on November 29, 2011, which was published and is available on the website of Hong Kong Stock Exchange.